-The parent(s) will need to provide absence notes to the Attendance Clerk showing the student participated in the service each day the student is absent.
+The parent(s) will need to provide notes showing the student participated in the service each day the student is absent.
 This could consist of a note sent weekly, to reflect each day the student received the services across the week.

 The Campus-Based ARD committee's recommendation for a full day of instruction remains on the Determination of Services page within the ARD.
-The deliberations should accurately reflect the ARD committee's final decision as to what the student's actual schedule is, if different than what was recommended.
+The deliberations should accurately reflect the ARD committee's final decision as to what the student's actual schedule is if different than what was recommended.